cloudmesh/cloudmesh-manual/docs/_sources/installation/os/install-linux.rst.txt

 We recommend you switch to Ubuntu 20.04.
 However if you can not do this please follow these steps.

-Python 3.8.2 is not yet installed in Ubuntu 19.10.
+Python 3.8.2 or newer is not yet installed in Ubuntu 19.10.
 The installation is simple and can be conducted with the following steps.
 You can download python from

 * https://www.python.org/downloads